Anyolite/anyolite/README.md

 * [X] Reference table now has a reference to the interpreter
 * [X] Interpreter and reference table operate together now
+* [X] Reference table system was reworked completely

 #### Usability

 * [ ] Updated documentation to new features from 0.10.0 and 0.11.0
-* [ ] If nil is expected, cast everything to it without exceptions
+* [X] If nil is expected, cast everything to it without exceptions
 * [X] Simplified internal object casting

 ### Version 0.12.0